UoA-CARES/cares_reinforcement_learning/docs/user_guide/experiment.md

 - `resume` - resume a training session from a checkpoint (not deterministic)
 - `evaluate` - re-run the evaluation of a training sessions
 - `test` - test the trained model against a different seed over a given number of episodes

+!!! note "Training Logs"
+    All commands produce detailed logs for training and evaluation - see the [logging](./logging.md) for full details on the training logs.
+The default logging folder can be found under `~/cares_rl_logs/`

 !!! tip "Command Help"
     Use `cares-rl -h` for help on all commands and options.